nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 TokenBinding signature definition
 ---------------------------------

 In {{I-D.ietf-tokbind-protocol}}, the signature field of the TokenBinding struct is defined to be the signature of the EKM value using the corresponding token binding key.
-This document changes that signature to be over a value exporter_value dependent on the state of the TLS handshake.
+This document changes that signature to be over one of two possible exporter values.

-If the handshake has not completed, then the exporter_value is the output of the 0-RTT exporter defined above, and once the handshake has completed, it is the output of the exporter defined in section 7.3.3 of {{I-D.ietf-tls-tls13}}.
+The first exporter value is the output of the 0-RTT exporter defined above, which can be used in any TokenBindingMessage.
+The second is the exporter defined in section 7.3.3 of {{I-D.ietf-tls-tls13}}, which can only be used once the handshake is complete.
 In both cases, the exporter is called with the following input values:

 - Label: The ASCII string “EXPORTER-Token-Binding” with no terminating NUL.
 - Context value: NULL (no application context supplied).
 - Length: 32 bytes.

-These are the same values as defined in section 3 of {{I-D.ietf-tokbind-protocol}}.
+These are the same values as defined in section 3 of
+{{I-D.ietf-tokbind-protocol}}.

+A client chooses which exporter to use for generating a TokenBindingMessage.
+A client which is not sending any 0-RTT data on a connection MUST use the exporter defined in {{I-D.ietf-tls-tls13}} for all TokenBindingMessages on that connection so that it is compatible with I-D.ietf-tokbind-protocol-08.
+A client that sends a TokenBindingMessage in 0-RTT data must use the 0-RTT exporter defined in this document since the one in {{I-D.ietf-tls-tls13}}
+cannot be used at that time.
+On a connection where 0-RTT data was sent, a client may continue to use the 0-RTT exporter for TokenBindingMessages sent after the TLS handshake has completed.
+This allows a client to re-send 0-RTT messages without needing to rewrite the TokenBindingMessage therein.

+Since it is at the client’s discretion which value gets signed (for any TokenBindingMessage on a connection that had early data received by the server), the server must check both values.

 Negotiation TLS extension
 -------------------------

 The Token Binding negotiation TLS extension ({{I-D.ietf-tokbind-negotiation}}) gains new meaning in 0-RTT handshake.
-If Token Binding is negotiated, the first TokenBindingKeyParameters in the TokenBindingParameters struct MUST be the same parameters that were negotiated in the session that is being resumed.
-Any TokenBindingMessage that is sent in 0-RTT data MUST use a TokenBindingID with the same TokenBindingKeyParameters that is in the first position of the key_parameters_list in TokenBindingParameters.
+If both the EarlyDataIndication extension and the token binding negotiation extension are sent in the same ClientHello, then the Token Binding negotiation extension MUST contain a single entry in its key_parameters_list.
+This key parameter must be the same one that was negotiated in the session that is being resumed.

 In the ServerHello, the server may choose to negotiate the same key type that the client indicated for 0-RTT data, it may negotiate a different key type